adam-lohnes/__instructions-generator__/README.md

 ## Usage

-1. Create a new empty project folder
-2. Copy the appropriate rule from `.cursor/rules/` to your project
-3. Use Cursor AI to generate detailed project instructions based on the rule
-4. Follow the generated instructions to build your project systematically

-## Core Rules

 ### Project Instruction Generator

 This rule helps create comprehensive project plans and instructions tailored to your specific project needs.
-It guides you through:
+Simply open up the Agent chat in this project folder, describe a project idea you have in as much detail as possible, and a starter prompt/set of instructions will be created for that project.

+The instructions will be used to guide Cursor's AI Agent through:

 - Initial project assessment and planning
 - Creating structured project documentation